Jazzy Collins

-Jazzy Collins is an American producer and casting director.
-Her credits include The Circle USA, The Traitors, The Bachelor, The Bachelorette and Lizzo's Watch Out for the Big Grrrls.
+Jazzy Collins is an American casting director and producer.
+She is known for her work as a casting producer on The Bachelorette, The Circle, and The Traitors, and for her work as a casting director on Lizzo's Watch Out for the Big Grrrls and various shows for Dropout.

 Early life, family and education

-Jazzy was born as Jasmine Norman to parents Glenn Norman and Mary Norman and grew up in Huntington Station, New York.
+Collins was born as Jasmine Norman to parents Glenn Norman and Mary Norman and grew up in Huntington Station, New York.
 She has one sister, Sabrina.

-Jazzy attended Quinnipiac University and earned a Bachelor of Arts in Film, Video, and Interactive Media.
+Collins attended Quinnipiac University and earned a Bachelor of Arts in Film, Video, and Interactive Media.

 Professional career

-Jazzy began her film and television career in Los Angeles in 2014.
+Collins began her film and television career in Los Angeles in 2014.
 Her first casting job was as a casting assistant on Let's Ask America, after applying for a production assistant job and being asked if she'd be interested in casting instead.
-Her career took her from there to America's Got Talent followed by The Bachelorette, where she was promoted to casting producer.
+Her career took her from there to America's Got Talent followed by The Bachelorette, where she was promoted to casting producer (36 episodes, 2017–2019).
+She went on to serve as a casting producer on The Circle (52 episodes, 2021–2023) and as a casting producer and producer on season 1 of The Traitors (2023).

-Jazzy rose to prominence in 2022 with her first Emmy nomination as a casting director for Lizzo's Watch Out for the Big Grrrls, followed by her first Emmy win in 2023 for casting season 1 of The Traitors.
+Collins received her first Emmy nomination in 2022 for her work as a casting director on Lizzo's Watch Out for the Big Grrrls, followed by her first Emmy win in 2023 for season 1 of The Traitors, on which she served as a casting producer.

-In 2023, Jazzy started the production company Forced Perspective to produce film and TV projects spearheaded by underrepresented creatives.
-The company immediately made waves by producing the Los Angeles unit of the Disney+ show Percy Jackson and the Olympians (season 1).
+In 2023, Collins started the production company Forced Perspective to produce film and TV projects spearheaded by underrepresented creatives.
+The company produced the Los Angeles unit of the Disney+ show Percy Jackson and the Olympians (season 1).

+In January 2024, Collins became the first Black person to win the Primetime Emmy Award for Outstanding Casting for a Reality Program.

-In May 2024, Jazzy gave the commencement address at her Alma mater, Quinnipiac University.
+In May 2024, Collins gave the commencement address at her alma mater, Quinnipiac University.

-Jazzy is a member of the Casting Society of America.
+Collins is a member of the Casting Society of America.

-Activism on Inclusion
+Activism on inclusion

-In 2020, Jazzy published an open letter detailing her time working at The Bachelor and The Bachelorette that specifically called out "systematic racism" and "whitewashing" at the shows.
-Following this letter and additional criticism from former cast members, the entire casting team of The Bachelor franchise was replaced.
+In 2020, Collins published an open letter detailing her time working as a casting producer on The Bachelor and The Bachelorette that called out "systematic racism" and "whitewashing" at the shows.
+Collins' letter was part of a broader wave of criticism from former cast members and viewers regarding diversity in the franchise.